Amajlija: History

-The band was formed in 1979 by Bogoljub "Čombe" Banjac (vocals), Boško "Čvaja" Plaćkov (bass guitar), Predrag "Čole" Čoka (drums) — all three being former members of the band 'Oćeš-Nećeš (Want It or Not) — Slobodan "Veća" Većalkov (guitar) and Tomislav "Čvaja" Milei (rhythm guitar).
-At first the band performed cover versions of songs by The Rolling Stones, Riblja Čorba and Azra, and slowly prepared their own material.
+The band was formed in 1979 by Bogoljub "Čombe" Banjac (vocals), Boško "Čvaja" Plaćkov (bass guitar), Predrag "Čole" Čoka (drums)— all three being former members of the band 'Oćeš-Nećeš (Want It or Not)— Slobodan "Veća" Većkalov (guitar) and Tomislav "Čvaja" Milei (rhythm guitar).
+Initially, the band performed cover versions of songs by The Rolling Stones, Riblja Čorba and Azra, and slowly prepared their own material.
 The band had rehearsals at the Zlatibor construction firm barracs, where, in late 1979, they had their debut live appearance.
 The band earned their first fee playing at a party organized by the Novi Sad Union of the Deaf People.

 During 1980 the band rehearsed intensely and performed occasionally, mostly at elementary school dances.
-During the same year, the band was joined by vocalist Petar "Pera Gumeni" Krsić, whose primary role in the band was of a showman.
+In the same year, the band was joined by contortionist Petar "Pera Gumeni" Krsić, whose primary role in the band was of a showman.
 In 1981, on the invitation by Radio Novi Sad producer Jovan Adamov, the band recorded four demo songs.
 The following year, the band performed at the Subotica Youth Festival.
 The band had another lineup change, the new members becoming Zoran Bojčevski (bass guitar) and Vojislav "Voja Ušar" Vilić (solo guitar), and then went on a hiatus, as a part of the members had to serve their mandatory stint in the Yugoslav People's Army.

-The band continued their activity in 1985, this time featuring Banjac on vocals and rhythm guitar and Većalkov switching to bass guitar.
+The band continued their activity in 1985, in the lineup featuring Banjac, Većkalov, Čoka and Vilić, this time with Banjac on vocals and rhythm guitar and Većkalov switching to bass guitar.
 At a studio in Bukovac the band recorded material consisting of ten songs, intending to release them, which did not happen due to the low quality of the recordings.
-During the same year, the band performed as an opening act on the Bajaga i Instruktori Yugoslav tour.
-Due to the positive reaction by the audience and Bajaga i Instruktori themselves, the band also performed on Bajaga i Instruktori 1986 tour, during which, due to a quarrel, the band disbanded.
+In the same year, the band performed as an opening act on the Bajaga i Instruktori Yugoslav tour.
+Due to the positive reaction by the audience and Bajaga i Instruktori themselves, the band also performed on the Bajaga i Instruktori 1986 tour, during which, due to a quarrel, the band disbanded.

-In June 1987 Banjac, as guitarist and vocalist, reformed Amajlija with bassist Zoran "Gera" Gerić and drummer Zoran "Petrija" Petrić.
+In June 1987, Banjac, as guitarist and vocalist, reformed Amajlija with bass guitarist Zoran "Gera" Gerić and drummer Zoran "Petrija" Petrić.
 The band performed on numerous youth work actions and as an opening act on the Vojvodina tours of the bands Film, Kerber and Griva.
-At the time, the band wrote their first hit songs, "Požuri druže" ("Hurry Up, Comrade") and "Dobar drug" ("Good Friend").
 However, Banjac decided to disband the band and record the material for Amajlija's debut album alone, with the help of guitarist Zoran "Anka" Ančić, who also produced the album, and sound engineer Milan Ćirić, a former Čista Proza member.
-The album Samo ti (Only You) was released in 1989 through Diskoton.
-In order to promote the album, Banjac formed the new Amajlija lineup, consisting of himself, Petar Krstić (vocals), Zoran Aničić (guitar), Slobodan Većkalov (bass guitar), Dejan Starčević (keyboard) and Julije Dondo (drums).
+The album Samo ti (Only You) was released in 1989 through Diskoton and brought the minor hits "Požuri druže" ("Hurry Up, Comrade") and "Dobar drug" ("Good Friend").
+In order to promote the album, Banjac formed the new Amajlija lineup, consisting of himself, Zoran Aničić (guitar), Slobodan Većkalov (bass guitar), Dejan Starčević (keyboard), Julije Dondo (drums) and the band's old collaborate Petar Krstić.